top of page

 Qiuhan Lang

 Qiuhan studied at Nankai University, China from 2016 to 2020 and graduated with a BSc in Biological Science.
-Interested in axonal transport, anatomical dissections and in vivo imaging, she is now pursuing a PhD in the Sleigh Lab focusing on the axonal transport of mitochondria in CMT.
+Interested in axonal transport, anatomical dissections and in vivo imaging, she is now pursuing a PhD in the Sleigh Lab focusing on the axonal transport of mitochondria in CMT model mice.

 Sijiang graduated with a BSc in Pharmaceutical Science from China Medical University and Queen’s University of Belfast, then received his MRes in Biosciences from UCL.
 He is pursuing a PhD in the Sleigh Lab focussing on the analysis and treatment of a new mouse model for hereditary SORD neuropathy.